MYTH: If you stay and suffer, you might save your spouse, and you will glorify Christ.

 We don’t get spiritual points for suffering when we can avoid it.

 God told people to leave dangerous situations, in the cases of Noah, Abraham, Isaac, and Jacob.
 He did not miraculously fix their circumstances.
 He told them to act, and to get out of harm’s way.
+Jesus rejected Satan's recommendation that he throw himself from the highest point of the Temple as a way of proving his confidence in God's promises.
+Jesus said that was "tempting the Lord your God."

 God has made us with an inborn instinct for self-preservation, and he wants us to listen to it!